awslabs/aws-cloudfront-extensions/docs/security/rule-testing/README.en.md

 weight: 3
 ---

-In this step of the workshop, you will see how the AWS WAF to protects against common attacks, such as SQL injection or Command Line attacks.
+In this step of the workshop, you will see how the AWS WAF protects against common attacks, such as SQL injection or Command Line attacks.

 ## Introduction
 ### Web ACLs
 A [web ACL (Web Access Control List)](https://docs.aws.amazon.com/waf/latest/developerguide/web-acl.html) is the core resource in an AWS WAF deployment.
 It contains rules that are evaluated for each request that it receives.
 [A web ACL is associated to your web application](https://docs.aws.amazon.com/waf/latest/developerguide/web-acl-associating-aws-resource.html) via either an Amazon CloudFront distribution, AWS API Gateway API or an AWS Application Load Balancer.

 ### Managed Rules
-In the AWS WAF & Shield console, you will see there are a set of pre-configured rules, these rules provide protections against common types of attacks.
+In the AWS WAF & Shield console, you will see there are a set of pre-configured rules, these rules provide protection against common types of attacks.
 ![Managed Rules](/images/managed_rules.png?width=50pc)